Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research and AI Act

-Secondly, the AI Act lays out detailed, technically and administratively laborious compliance obligations for high-risk AI systems.
-High-risk AI systems include those that represent products or safety components to products covered by the New Legislative Framework, such as machinery and medical devices (Art.
+Secondly, the AI Act lays out detailed, technically and administratively laborious compliance obligations for HRAI systems.
+HRAI systems include those that represent products or safety components to products covered by the New Legislative Framework, such as machinery and medical devices (Art.
 6(1); Annex III), and systems that are deployed for (Art.
 6 (2); Annex III) biometrics; critical infrastructure; educational and vocational training; employment; worker's management or access to self-employment, access to and enjoyment of essential private services and essential public services and benefits; law enforcement; migration, asylum and border control management and administration of justice and democratic processes.
 Examples from science can also be found for high-risk systems \citep{yan2024practical,yigit2024critical,tambe2019artificial}.
 Thus, if the AI Act applies to science, current research might be classified as high-risk systems, triggering a cascade of obligations.
 In contrast to the example of an AI system in the high-risk area mentioned above --- which might sound a bit distant to reseachers --- the AI Act also regulates GPAI models.
 As a reminder, a GPAI model is an AI model that is trained with a large amount of data using self-supervision at scale, displays significant generality, and is capable of competently performing a wide range of distinct tasks (Art.
 3(63)).
 Examples of GPAI might include models such as GPT \citep{brown2020language} or Gemini \citep{team2023gemini}.
-Additionally, more open models like LLaMA \citep{dubey2024llama}, DeepSeeks-R1 \citep{guo2025deepseek}, Falcon \citep{almazrouei2023falcon}, or Bloom \citep{le2023bloom} might also be considered GPAI models. \\ In contrast to high-risk systems, the regulation for GPAI models is still rather vague \citep{meding2025s} since the EU AI Office is currently working on a General Code of Practice that specifies GPAI model regulations.
+Additionally, more open models like LLaMA \citep{dubey2024llama}, DeepSeeks-R1 \citep{guo2025deepseek}, Falcon \citep{almazrouei2023falcon}, or Bloom \citep{le2023bloom} might also be considered GPAI models. \\

 \textbf{Activities that trigger compliance obligations}